 TGbe editor: Please update the 7th paragraph as shown below:

 The Bandwidth Indication element is defined in 9.4.2.319 (Bandwidth Indication element).
-This element is present for an EHT STA when switching to an EHT BSS operating channel width wider than 160 MHz or when switching to an EHT BSS operating channel width including at least one punctured 20 MHz subchannel; otherwise, the Bandwidth Indication element is not present.
+This element is present for an EHT STA when switching to an EHT BSS operating channel width wider than 160 MHz or when switching to an EHT BSS operating channel width [17531]that includes at least one punctured 20 MHz subchannel; otherwise, the Bandwidth Indication element is not present.

 9.6.7.3 Measurement Pilot frame format